build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 ![AWS Lambda aws-serverless-shopping-cart-ListCartFunction code menu](images/aws-lambda-list-cart-function-code-tab.png)

 You will now annotate the AWS Lambda Function to include the username as an annotation.
 Annotations allow us to group and search traces in AWS X-Ray.
-The [X-Ray SDK includes a setUser() function](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-python-segment.html#xray-sdk-python-segment-userid) to annotate a segment with the user id.
-However, this can’t be used with AWS Lambda because segment documents are immutable and can’t be annotated.
+The [AWS X-Ray SDK includes a setUser() function](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-python-segment.html#xray-sdk-python-segment-userid) to annotate a segment with the user id.
+However, this can’t be used with AWS Lambda because segment documents created by AWS Lambda are immutable and can’t be annotated.
 Instead, you can create a sub segment in your AWS Lambda function and annotate the subsegment with the userid.

-Update your **backend/shopping-cart-service/list_cart.py** file to the following:
+In your cloned repository on your local computer, update your **backend/shopping-cart-service/list_cart.py** file to the following:

 ```python
 import json